hansenjohnson/songbook/content/songs/loretta.md

 Loretta, I won't be gone long
 Keep your dancing slippers on
 Keep me on your mind a while
-I'll be home to make you smile (x2)
+I'll be back babe to make you smile (x2)

 Well, Loretta, she's my barroom girl
 Wears them sevens on her sleeve